RightsandWrongsgit/ARMTEC/modules/media.md

 composer require drupal/media_directories
 drush en media_directories

+The [Media Video Micromodal module]https://www.drupal.org/project/media_video_micromodal is something you might find very powerful for some video presentation elements you want on your site enhancing, rather than dominating a page.
+It hasn't been wildly popular yet but that could be that people find its many options intimidating to set up.
+However, the level of control you have in how you link, assign CSS classes, manage the display size and location, should be welcomed.

 The [Media Bulk Upload module](https://www.drupal.org/project/media_bulk_upload) is something you might want to leverage if you have created a new website and have all sorts of image, video, or other media type assets that you want to load to the website.
 Dance carefully with this one in the sense it uses a [DropzoneJS module](https://www.drupal.org/project/dropzonejs) that is all about JavaScript and requires a few extra steps in installing.
 Let's say you had an old site in developed in some other way or real old version that you want to rebuild with the most current Drupal version and enhance it as well.
 This might be a use case where you can come up with a file naming strategy and directory structure to organize and house the asset you want to grab and repurpose.
 Then this module might come in handy.